Skip to main content

 sudo ~/klipper/lib/rp2040_flash/rp2040_flash ~/FLY-Firmware/ToolBoard/ERCF/FLY_ERCF_CANBOOT_CAN_500K.uf2

-• Below is the flash command for 1M CAN baud rate firmware
+• Below is the flash command for the 1M CAN speed firmware:

 sudo ~/klipper/lib/rp2040_flash/rp2040_flash ~/FLY-Firmware/ToolBoard/ERCF/FLY_ERCF_CANBOOT_CAN_1M.uf2

-• Below is the flash command for USB firmware
+• Below is the flash command for the USB firmware:

 sudo ~/klipper/lib/rp2040_flash/rp2040_flash ~/FLY-Firmware/ToolBoard/ERCF/FLY_ERCF_CANBOOT_USB.uf2

-1. Flashing is successful if the following prompt appears
+1. Flashing is successful when the prompt below appears:

 Loading...